Quantum binary polyhedral groups and their actions on quantum planes: Introduction

 This paper is organized as follows.
 We provide background material on Artin-Schelter regular algebras, Hopf algebra actions, and the homological determinant in Section \ref{sec1}.
-As trivial homological determinant is a vital condition in our work, we designate Section \ref{sec2} to the study of Hopf actions on Artin-Schelter regular algebras under this condition.
+As trivial homological determinant is a vital condition in our work, Section \ref{sec2} is devoted to the study of Hopf actions on Artin-Schelter regular algebras under this condition.
 For example, we show how to detect if the homological determinant of an $H$-action on an Artin-Schelter regular algebra of dimension 2 is trivial [Theorem \ref{thm2.1}].
-In Section~\ref{sec3}, we discuss self-dual $H$-modules; such results are used throughout this work.
-Sections~\ref{sec4}, \ref{sec5}, and \ref{sec6} are dedicated to the proof of Theorem~\ref{thm0.4} in the cases where $H$ is semisimple and noncommutative, $H$ is commutative (so, semisimple), and $H$ is nonsemisimple, respectively.
+In Section~\ref{sec3}, we prove some elementary results on self-dual $H$-modules which are used later in the paper.
+Sections~\ref{sec4}, \ref{sec5}, and \ref{sec6} are dedicated to the proof of Theorem~\ref{thm0.4} in the cases where $H$ is semisimple and noncommutative, $H$ is commutative (so, semisimple), and $H$ is non-semisimple, respectively.
 Moreover, we compute the McKay quivers of our classified semisimple Hopf algebra actions in Section~\ref{sec:McKay}.
 In Section~\ref{sec8}, we suggest several questions for further study.